tardate/LittleArduinoProjects/README.md

 # 172 Little Arduino Projects
-> Latest addition:sparkles: [SCRLatch](./Electronics101/SCRLatch) - exploring the bahaviour of low-power silicon controlled rectifiers (SCR)
+> Latest addition:sparkles: [SCRLatch](./Electronics101/SCRLatch) - exploring the behaviour of low-power silicon controlled rectifiers (SCR)

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like